mberg88/IHCP_FEniCS/README.md

 # IHCP_FEniCS
-Transient inverse heat conduction problem solved on a 2D annulus by using FEniCS Lab case
+Transient inverse heat conduction problem solved on a 2D annulus by using FEniCS<br />
+Lab case